pacs-course/pacs-examples/Examples/src/Odr/README.md

 If we have a main program that uses both fun and fun2 we get something really nasty.

-The linker finds the function `three(double const &)` defined twice, but it is not an error since we have two instances of a template function, *the linke does not know that the two instances are infact different*.
+The linker finds the function `three(double const &)` defined twice, but it is not an error since we have two instances of a template function, *the linker does not know that the two instances are infact different*.

 So, eventually in the main we have the code corresponding to only one of the two versions of three(double const).
 Which one?
 It depends on